 How many immigrants are denied naturalization every year: data for 10 years

-Naturalization - the process that immigrants go through to become citizens - was first incorporated into U.S. law with the adoption of the Naturalization Act in 1790.
-Writes about this The dallas morning news.
+Naturalization is the process that immigrants go through to become citizens.
+It was first incorporated into US law with the passage of the Naturalization Act in 1790.
+Writes about it The dallas morning news.

 Then naturalization was open only to the "free white man."

-Naturalization is currently open to immigrants of all races and ethnic groups.
-After taking the oath of allegiance at the swearing-in ceremonies, immigrants are endowed with the same basic rights as citizens born in the United States.
-They go ahead with the opportunity to vote and get a US citizen passport.
+Naturalization is now open to immigrants of all races and ethnic groups.
+After taking the oath of allegiance at swearing-in ceremonies, immigrants are endowed with the same basic rights as citizens born in the United States.
+They go ahead with the opportunity to vote and obtain a US passport.

 But naturalization requires more than just filling out an application.

-Immigrants usually spend thousands of dollars filing applications and paying for legal services and must reside in the United States for several years as legal permanent residents before they can qualify for naturalization.
+Immigrants typically spend thousands of dollars on applications and legal fees.
+They must have lived in the United States for several years as lawful permanent residents before they can be eligible for naturalization.

 Even then, tens of thousands of immigrants are denied citizenship every year.